openharmony/docs/docs-en/guide/building-the-home-page.md

     -   **onchange="swiperChange"**  binds the change event of the  **<swiper\>**  component to the  **swiperChange**  function.
 The JavaScript code is as follows:

         ```
-        // Import the router module for page switch.
+        // Import the router module for page switching.
         import router from'@system.router'
         export default {
             // Define parameters.